Solana DocumentationGetting Started

 Node.js and Yarn are required to run the default Anchor project test file (TypeScript) created with the anchor init command.
 (Rust test template is also available using anchor init --test-template rust)

-When running anchor build, if you encounter error: not a directory similar following:
+When running anchor build, if you encounter the following errors:

-After applying either solution, attempt to run anchor build again.
+After applying the solution above, attempt to run anchor build again.

 Permission denied (os error 13)